rd-switchboard/Inference/README.md

 #### Execution

 All executable modules can be executed by calling java: `java -jar ${module.name}-${module.version} [${optinal.path.to.properties.file}]`.
-The output of the program can be directed to the log file and program it self could be run as a daemon, allows you to monitor the process without interfire to the program work.
-We recommend to add `nohup` keyworard before calling the Java, that will ensure, what program will finish it's work even if your connection with server will be terminated.
+The output of the program can be directed to the log file and program itself could be run as a daemon, allows you to monitor the process without interfere to the program work.
+We recommend to add `nohup` keywoard before calling the Java, that will ensure, that program will finish its work even if your connection with server will be terminated.

 For example, to execute ANDS import with custom configuration file and without interruptions, you can use this command